 Before talking about how you interact with clients, let’s start with your office décor.
-Imagine a new prospect or client is walking into your office or reception area for the first time.
+Imagine a new prospect or client is walking into your office or reception area for the first time…or it has been a while since they visited your office due to the pandemic.
 Put yourself in their shoes for a moment.
 Look at things with a critical eye.

 If your first impression is ‘It’s okay.’
 That is not good enough.

-Your office décor needs to give the feel of an elevated experience.
-Does it feel intimidating or is it an environment where clients can feel comfortable sitting, relaxing and opening-up about their needs?
+Your office décor needs to give the feeling of an elevated experience.
+Does it feel intimidating or is it an environment where clients can feel comfortable sitting, relaxing, and opening-up about their needs?